grapereader/GameNamePending/README.md

 2. (more config) set up an apache alias to point to another location where the local repo is located.

 Then, while the web server is running, simply navigate to http://localhost/folder-of-repo

+## Additional reading
+We use RequireJS for splitting the code up into multiple files.
+The documentation for that system can be found here: http://requirejs.org/docs/api.html

+We use the JSFace class system.
+Usage can be found here: https://github.com/tnhu/jsface

+UnderscoreJS is currently available as well.
+Although, it may be removed if it finds no use.
+Its documentation can be found here: http://underscorejs.org/